Yastrid Is Your No.1 Cog Threads Manufacturer

 Yes, cog thread lift is a low-risk procedure as you know that it is non-invasive and has no risk of severe bleeding, scarring, bruising or other complications post-treatment.

-In very rare and exceptional cases, patients may experience a little discomfort or their sutures (aka stitches) becoming visible under their skin.
+In sporadic and exceptional cases, patients may experience a little discomfort or their sutures (aka stitches) becoming visible under their skin.

 Just remember: The doctors use PDO sutures to perform open-heart surgery, so there’s no doubt regarding its safety and effectiveness.